-Professor Andrew Smith, Room K210, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7168168) before 1 September in the year for which entry is sought.

-$Application \ from \ overseas \ graduates \ should \ be \ made \ before \ 1 \ May \ of \ the \ year \ of \ entry.$
+Professor Andrew Smith Room K210, John Henry Newman Building University College Dublin Belfield, Dublin 4 before 1st September in the year for which entry is sought.
+Applications from overseas graduates should be made before 1st May of the year of entry.